-The notes will not be listed on any securities exchange.
+The issuing entity will not list the notes on any securities exchange.
 Therefore, in order to sell your notes, you must first locate a willing purchaser.
 The absence of a secondary market for the notes could limit your ability to resell them.
-Currently, no secondary market exists for the notes.
-We cannot assure you that a secondary market will develop.
+Currently, no secondary market exists for the notes, and a secondary market may not develop.
 The underwriters intend to make a secondary market for the notes by offering to buy the notes from investors that wish to sell.
-However, the underwriters are not obligated to make offers to buy the notes and they may stop making offers at any time.
+However, the underwriters are not obligated to offer to buy the notes and may stop making offers at any time.
 In addition, the underwriters' offered prices, if any, may not reflect prices that other potential purchasers would be willing to pay were they given the opportunity.
-There have been times in the past where there have been very few buyers of asset backed securities and, thus, there has been a lack of liquidity.
-There may be similar lack of liquidity at times in the future.
-Consequently, you may not be able to sell your notes when you want to do so and you may not be able to obtain the price that you wish to receive.